katieminjoo/katieminjoo.github.io/_posts/2024-11-13-FeatureSelection.md

 High correlated features might indicate redundancy, so we might keep one and drop the others to avoid multicollinearity.

 #### Limitations
-Correlation measures linear relationship, so it may not caspture non-linear dependencies. better to combine with other techniques to capture more complex patterns.
+Correlation measures linear relationship, so it may not capture non-linear dependencies. better to combine with other techniques to capture more complex patterns.

 ### (3) Mutual Information